 by Martin Grams

 It was named Editor's Choice, Best CD of the Month for December 2007, and also

 received a Sammy Film Music Award for Best Restored Film Score of 2007

 Music Composed and Conducted by Jerry Goldsmith

-Learn more about the composer of some of the best scores for
+Learn more about the composer of the best scores for

 THE TWILIGHT ZONE....

 Film Music Master - A Tribute To Bernard Herrmann

 Film Music Review